-iOS 13.2.2 is an exciting upgrade and most of you will want to install it on your device.
+iOS 13.3.1 is an exciting upgrade and most of you will want to install it in the near future.
 That said, it’s difficult to predict how your device will react to the move.

 While some of you will see performance gains, others will run into frustrating bugs and performance issues.
 This is why it’s important to prepare.
 Some prep work ahead of the installation will help you avoid serious issues.

 If you start noticing issues with iOS 13.3.1, note that you can no longer downgrade to 13.3.
 Apple’s also closed off the downgrade path to older versions of iOS 13.

 So if you’re currently having a good experience on iOS 13.3, iOS 13.2.3, iOS 13.2.2, iOS 13.2, iOS 13.1.3, iOS 13.1.2, iOS 13.1.1, iOS 13.1, iOS 13.0, or iOS 12, moving to iOS 13.3.1 is a pretty big deal.

 With all of that in mind, we want to take you through the best way to prepare for the move to iOS 13.3.1.
 We recommend spending 30 minutes, or more, preparing yourself and your device for the move.

 Backing up your data might be the most important thing you can do before installing iOS 13.3.1 on your iPhone.
 Data loss issues are pretty rare, but if you store important files on your phone you'll want to play it safe.

 A lot of you probably know how to properly backup your data (photos, videos, etc), but if you're lost, we've got you covered.

 Some of you will want to backup using Apple's iCloud service.
 It's an efficient way to ensure your files are safe and sound.
 If you need additional help, you'll want to check out Apple's guide to using iCloud.